 The Department of Conservation’s (DOC) Kaimanawa Forest Park Conservation Management Plan provides for just six designated helicopter landing sites, often associated with huts.
 This can restrict recreational hunting effort in more isolated parts of the Park.
 In recognition of this restriction, the Plan also provides for helicopter landings at additional sites for ‘management purposes’, including recreational hunter access where this is deemed desirable and where hunting can be coordinated.

-Keep an eye on our Facebook page for cancellations.
+Keep an eye on our Facebook page for information and cancellations.

-Please note – Full payment will be required at the time of booking, of which $150 is non-refundable.
+Please note – Full payment will be required at the time of booking if successful, of which $150 is non-refundable in case of cancellation.

 Contact John Cook firstname.lastname@example.org for more details.